I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksmoveirpsoncancelablequeue.md

 <p>Returns STATUS_SUCCESS if the list was completely enumerated; otherwise, returns any warning or error returned by the minidriver-defined <i>KStrIrpListCallback</i> callback function that interrupted enumeration.</p>

 ## -remarks
-<p>An IRP is moved if the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567187">KStrIrpListCallback</a> function indicates that it should be moved, whether it is currently acquired.
-If <i>KStrIrpListCallback </i>returns STATUS_SUCCESS, the IRP is moved.
-If it returns STATUS_NO_MATCH, the IRP is not moved.
-Any other return warning or error value will terminate enumeration and be returned by the function.
-The STATUS_NO_MATCH value should not be returned as an error by <i>KStrIrpListCallback</i>. <i>KStrIrpListCallback</i> is called at DISPATCH_LEVEL. <i>KStrIrpListCallback</i> is always called at least once at the end with a <b>NULL</b> IRP value to complete list enumeration.</p>

-<p><b>KsMoveIrpsOnCancelableQueue</b> continues through the list until the callback function indicates that the search should be terminated, or the end of the list is reached. <b>KsMoveIrpsOnCancelableQueue</b> minimizes the use of the system-wide Cancel Spin Lock by using the provided spin locks to synchronize access when possible. <b>KsMoveIrpsOnCancelableQueue</b> does not allow the cancel routine to be modified while moving IRPs.</p>

-<p>The function can be called at DISPATCH_LEVEL or lower.</p>

-<p>An IRP is moved if the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567187">KStrIrpListCallback</a> function indicates that it should be moved, whether it is currently acquired.
+<p>An IRP is moved if the <a href="stream.kstrirplistcallback">KStrIrpListCallback</a> function indicates that it should be moved, whether it is currently acquired.
 If <i>KStrIrpListCallback </i>returns STATUS_SUCCESS, the IRP is moved.
 If it returns STATUS_NO_MATCH, the IRP is not moved.
 Any other return warning or error value will terminate enumeration and be returned by the function.
 The STATUS_NO_MATCH value should not be returned as an error by <i>KStrIrpListCallback</i>. <i>KStrIrpListCallback</i> is called at DISPATCH_LEVEL. <i>KStrIrpListCallback</i> is always called at least once at the end with a <b>NULL</b> IRP value to complete list enumeration.</p>

 <p><b>KsMoveIrpsOnCancelableQueue</b> continues through the list until the callback function indicates that the search should be terminated, or the end of the list is reached. <b>KsMoveIrpsOnCancelableQueue</b> minimizes the use of the system-wide Cancel Spin Lock by using the provided spin locks to synchronize access when possible. <b>KsMoveIrpsOnCancelableQueue</b> does not allow the cancel routine to be modified while moving IRPs.</p>